How to Ferment Grape Leaves and Eat Them in Winter

-While your grape vines are at their active growth stage, in midsummer, harvest a few dozen leaves and preserve them for later use.
+While your grapevines are at their active growth stage, in midsummer, harvest a few dozen leaves and preserve them for later use.
 Fermented grape leaves are pliable and flavourful, perfect for wrapping up fillings.
-If you’ve never tried this often overlooked vegetable, you’ll want do it this year.
+If you’ve never tried this often overlooked vegetable, you’ll want to do it this year.

-Grape leaves are a staple of Mediterranean cuisine, served filled, in the same way that cabbage rolls are filled.
-Grape leaves, however have a milder flavour.
-Both savory fillings and sweet fillings are appropriate to wrap in grape leaves.
+Grape leaves are a staple of Mediterranean cuisine, served filled, in the same way, that cabbage rolls are filled.
+Grape leaves, however, have a milder flavour.
+Both savoury fillings and sweet fillings are appropriate to wrap in grape leaves.
 Try fresh figs with goat cheese, lamb and rice, or mushrooms and couscous.
 Rolled grape leaves can be served cold on an appetizer tray or warmed for a main course.
 Note that heated grape leaves will lose their healthy probiotics but retain their other nutritional values.

 You’ll want to pick grape leaves from the ends of the actively growing vines.
 Pick tender leaves that are still bright green in colour.
 The leaves will darken during fermentation.
 Aim for larger leaves about the size of your palm.
 Smaller leaves make smaller rolls.

-Make brine by dissolving 1 tablespoon of Himalayan salt into the water and adding starter culture from a previous successful fermentation.
+- Make the brine by dissolving 1 tablespoon of Himalayan salt into the water and adding starter culture from a previous successful fermentation.

-Add the FermenTools glass weight to the top of the jar, ensuring that the brine comes over the top of the weight.
+- Add a fermentation glass weight to the top of the jar, ensuring that the brine comes over the top of the weight.
 Cap the jar with the fermentation lock.